 Valmet’s cost-effective sustainable solutions present an opportunity for Valmet.
 This is because our product development focuses on creating technologies that reduce the use of energy, water and raw materials.
 Our comprehensive service offering increases the life cycle of our products and helps to minimize environmental impacts when our customers use our technologies.

-Solutions based on renewable energy
+Solutions based on resource efficiency and renewable energy

 Risks related to product stewardship may arise from the use of metals subject to radiation or the use of restricted materials (such as conflict materials) in Valmet’s supply chain.
 Product safety can also be compromised if safety instructions are disregarded.
 Therefore, Valmet pays careful attention to safety labelling and CE-labelling and requires its suppliers to comply with Valmet’s Sustainable Supply Policy.